-Proper filtration and circulation plays a big part in keeping pool water clean and healthy.
-Be sure to maintain your equipment, and clean your pump and skimmer baskets on a regular basis.
+Proper filtration and circulation play a big part in keeping pool water clean and healthy.
+Be sure to maintain your equipment, and clean your pump and skimmer baskets regularly.
 It’s important to check for any unwanted debris in your skimmer basket before swimming.

 - Stay out of the water if you’re even a little bit sick.

 - Shower before you get into the pool to remove dirt and oils from your body.

 - Don’t use the pool as a bathroom — do we really have to explain this one?

 - Don’t swallow pool water.
 Just a single mouthful of tainted water can make you sick.